astral-sh/ruff-vscode/README.md

 To open the output panel, use the `Output: Show Output Channels` command in the command palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), then select "Ruff" or "Ruff Language Server".
 Alternatively, you can use the `Ruff: Show client logs` and `Ruff: Show server logs` command to open the "Ruff" and "Ruff Language Server" output channel respectively.
+The `Ruff: Print debug information` command can be used to print debug information which can include details about the current open file.

 The default log level for the extension is `info` which can be changed from the output panel using the settings icon in the top right corner of the panel.